Indre Sorokaite

 Indrė Sorokaitė (born 2 July 1988) is a Lithuanian-born Italian volleyball player.
-She plays for Il Bisonte Firenze and for the Italy women's national volleyball team.
+She plays for Union Volley Pinerolo and for the Italy women's national volleyball team.
+She competed at the 2020 Summer Olympics.

+Career

 She was born in Kaunas, Lithuania, and moved to Italy with her mother at age 14.
 She started playing volleyball in Italy in 2003.
 In June 2013 she became an Italian citizen, and made her national team debut a few days later.

+She competed at the 2019 Montreux Volley Masters, and 2019 FIVB Volleyball Women's Nations League.

+Her younger brother Paulius Sorokas is a professional basketball player.